 - 1. Students may submit a request for an additional resit to the Board of Examiners. - 2.
 Such a request may be granted if the student in question failed the relevant exam due to extraordinary circumstances and if not granting the request for an additional resit would result in unacceptable study delay. - 3.
-The following criteria apply to granting a request for an additional resit for the last course unit in the degree programme: - a. it must be the last examination result needed - b. not granting the request would result in study delay of at least one semester - c. the examinee must have taken the last two regular examination opportunities for the course unit in question and in principle have gained at least marks of 4.0 and 5.0.
+The following criteria apply to granting a request for an additional resit for the last course unit in the degree programme:

+- it must be the last examination result needed - not granting the request would result in study delay of at least one semester - the examinee must have participated in the last two regular examination opportunities for the course unit for which the additional examination opportunity is requested, and gained at least marks of 4 and 5.